Jay-Idrees/Upenn-CyberSecurity-SIEM-System-Information-Event-Management-SPLUNK/Readme.md

 ## The Next Level of Search Queries in Splunk
- - Using `stat`, `eval`, Determining a baseline, Desigining an alert
+ - Using `stat` - Creates basic statistical report, `eval`, Determining a baseline, Desigining an alert